 Let’s find out in this detailed 9 minutes read!

 Voice Search and PPC are two incredible online search phenomena that have revolutionized the idea of online user acquisition and engagement quite visibly.
 With these two comings together you can see a certain elemental shift in the online searching practices and a host of business opportunities brewing.

 Going by the numbers – as manifested by top research agencies – over 60% of mobile phone users have voice-searched at least once in the last year.
 As per Google, about 20% of mobile queries are voice searches.
 And voice-based shopping is expected to reach a whopping figure of $40 billion by 2022!

-Apparently, the growth in the voice search technology, as led by top players like Google, Amazon, and Apple, is changing the entire game with ever-advanced AI and ML possibilities.
+Apparently, the growth in voice search technology, as led by top players like Google, Amazon, and Apple, is changing the entire game with ever-advanced AI and ML possibilities.

-PPC, on the other hand, is always the first priority of progressive businesses as they get immediate assured results dwelling on pay-per-click campaigns.
+PPC, on the other hand, is always the priority of progressive businesses as they get immediate assured results dwelling on pay-per-click campaigns.
 And as per a popular study, PPC visitors are likely to convert by more than 50% as compared to organic visitors.

 If you want to take over to the future of searches with the trends and traits that are actually going to dominate digital promotions and advertisements, you should look into combining your PPC campaigns with Voice Searches.

 So, How Voice Search and PPC are Going to be a Great Duo?